 - Patron: Field Marshal HRH The Duke of Kent KG, GCMG, GCVO, ADC - Royal Colonel of 1st Battalion The Rifles.

-- Vice-President: Brigadier R H D Toomey CBE (Richard) - Colonel (South West) of The Rifles.
+- President: Brigadier R H D Toomey CBE (Richard) - Colonel (South West) of The Rifles.

 - Honorary Deputy Presidents: Brigadier JP Randle OBE MC, Brig DCN Shaw CBE - appointed for their distinguished service to the Regiment.